 One of the most misunderstood issues in obtaining a mortgage is why interest rates vary from one person to another or from one lender to another.
-I am often asked the question, “Why did my neighbor get a better rate than I did?” or “Why did the other lender give me a different rate?”
+I am often asked, “Why did my neighbor get a better rate than I did?” or “Why did the other lender give me a different rate?”

-Many people do not realize that there are numerous factors that can affect the stated interest rate on a mortgage transaction.
+Many people do not realize that numerous factors can affect the stated interest rate on a mortgage transaction.
 Following are some common reasons for these differences:

 #1 Credit Score

 Differences in credit scores can cause wide fluctuations in interest rates between individuals, particularly if you are getting a conventional loan.
-Conventional loans will often have different rates for each 20 point incremental decrease in credit score.
-For example, somebody with a credit score in the range of 720-740 is typically eligible for a better rate than somebody with a credit score of 680-700.
+Conventional loans will often have different rates for each 20-point incremental decrease in credit score.
+For example, somebody with a credit score of 720-740 is typically eligible for a better rate than somebody with a credit score of 680-700.
 And the differences may often vary by lender.
-One lender may have more tolerance for the lower credit score than another.
+One lender may have more tolerance for a lower credit score than another.
 Rates on FHA loans are not as sensitive to variations in credit score as conventional loans.

 #2 Loan-To-Value Ratio

-Loan-to-value ratio (LTV) is the ratio of the loan amount to the value of the property.
-In other words if you are buying a $100,000 property and putting down 20% for a loan amount of $80,000, the LTV is 80%.
-Similarly in a refinance transaction, if your home is worth $200,000 and your loan amount is $120,000, then your LTV is 60% and you have 40% equity in the property.
+Loan-to-value ratio (LTV) is the loan amount ratio to the property’s value.
+In other words, if you buy a $100,000 property and put down 20% for a loan of $80,000, the LTV is 80%.
+Similarly, in a refinance transaction, if your home is worth $200,000 and your loan amount is $120,000, then your LTV is 60%, and you have 40% equity in the property.
 The lower the loan-to-value ratio, the better the interest rate will be.
-This is because a loan where there is a higher down payment or more equity in the property is considered to be less risky to the lender.
+This is because a loan with a higher down payment or more equity in the property is considered less risky to the lender.

 #3 Type of Property

 The type of property you are buying can also impact the interest rate.
-Condominiums are generally considered more risky investments, particularly in recent years.
-As a result, the interest rate on a condo will be higher than that of a single family home or even a townhome.
+For example, condominiums are generally considered more risky investments, particularly in recent years.
+As a result, interest rates on a condo will be higher than on a single-family home or townhome.
 Other properties that will often have higher interest rates are 2-4 unit properties and manufactured homes.

 #4 Use of the Property

-Whether a property is to be used as a primary residence, second home, or investment property will also affect the interest rate.
-There is often no difference between primary homes and secondary homes, but investment properties will in most cases carry a higher interest rate.
+The interest rate will also affect whether a property is used as a primary residence, second home, or investment property.
+There is often no difference between primary and secondary homes, but investment properties usually carry a higher interest rate.

 #5 Loan Amount